Increasing Data Rate through Shaping on Wireless Channels Subject to Mobility and Delay Spread: Shaping

 \subsection{Shaping Encoder}

-At the transmitter, an augmented constellation is generated.
-An example is shown for 4-QAM, in Fig.~\ref{fig:const_4_qam}.
-The augmented constellation is a combination of an inner (or the original) constellation and an outer constellation\footnote{In this paper, although we divide the constellation into two regions, inner and outer, the shaping idea is very general.
-For example, the constellation could be divided into multiple partitions as shown in~\cite{calderbank2002nonequiprobable}.}.
-Each symbol from the inner constellation is mapped to a point on the outer constellation.
-Such pairs have the same bit representation.
-In the example, if the point $1+1j$ is represented by the binary vector $[0 \ 0]^\top$ then so is the point $-3+1j$.
-In the Figure, each constellation point on the 4-QAM shown by a square, circle, triangle, or star, is mapped to a point on the outer constellation represented by the corresponding shaded shape.
+We augment the original $4$-QAM constellation to obtain the $8$-QAM constellations shown in Fig.~\ref{fig:const_4_qam}.
+Points in the augmented constellation are labeled $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, or $\mathbf{D}$ with different labels corresponding to different residue classes modulo $4$.
+Every label appears once in the inner constellation and once in the outer constellation.
 The choice between the inner and outer constellation is provided by the shaping code.
 Note that the shaping code is not actually transmitted, the extra information bits are conveyed through power during transmission.

-A shaping code is a collection of binary vectors of length $z$ which have a certain sparsity.
-For example, a $1$-sparse shaping code of length $z$ would have $z+1$ vectors, where $z$ vectors have sparsity $1$ and one vector has $0$ sparsity.
-The constellation symbols that are to be transmitted are divided into vectors $\mathbf{s}$ of length $z$ at the transmitter.
-The shaping encoder picks a $z$-length codeword, say $\mathbf{c}$, at random from the codebook.
-Let $f$ be a function that maps each constellation point in the inner constellation to the corresponding point on the outer constellation.
-Then the operation performed by the shaping encoder is given by:
+An $l$-sparse shaping code of length $z$ is a collection of binary vectors with at most $l$ entries equal to $1$.
+The LDPC code selects a sequence of $z$ $4$-QAM points (labels).
+The labels are input to the shaping code which chooses between the representatives in the inner and outer constellations.
+If $f$ is the function that maps an inner constellation point to the corresponding outer point, then the shaping code performs the following function.

 for $i=0, 1, \cdots, z-1$ and $\bar{\mathbf{s}}\in \mathbb{C}^{z\times 1}$ is the encoded $z$-length vector that is transmitted.
 The encoder transmits information symbols from the inner constellation whenever the shaping code at the corresponding index is $0$ and from the outer constellation otherwise.
-Note that, the all $0$ shaping codeword corresponds to no shaping.
+Note that, the all $0$ shaping codeword corresponds to no shaping (see Fig.~\ref{fig:shap_enc_block_dia}).

-The encoder operation is shown in Fig.~\ref{fig:shap_enc_block_dia}.
-For the example, the $z=3$ and the shaping code is $[1\ 0\ 0]^\top$.
-A point from the outer constellation is transmitted at the first location and points from the inner constellation are transmitted at the second and third locations.

 These constellation symbols are OFDM modulated and transmitted over a channel.
 At the receiver, the channel estimation and equalization are carried out.
 The equalized symbols are passed to a shaping decoder, the details of which are presented below.